 We can provide immediate representation and rehabilitation support anywhere in the UK.
-We also offer home and/or hospital visits particularly for people who cannot visit one of our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We also offer home and/or hospital visits particularly for people who cannot visit one of our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 For a free consultation call Slater and Gordon Lawyers on freephone 0800 916 9049 or contact us online.

 Medical mistakes & delays in diagnosing bowel cancer can be very serious.
 Our Medical Negligence Solicitors have recovered substantial amounts of compensation where mistakes have led to serious delays in bowel cancer diagnosis.
 These have included:

 - Failure to heed warning signs such as pain and passing blood